AdobeDocs/commerce-frontend-core/src/pages/ui-components/howto/price-rendering.md

 ![](../../_images/ui-components/bundle_prices.png)

-## How to render prices with UI Components
+## Render prices with UI components

 For pages such as a product page, use a [form component][form-component].